 - mass media services;

 - air transport services using aircraft with a seating capacity of up to 50 passengers.

-- Please note that we mentioned areas those exclusively reserved under the Proclamation and Regulation for the Government or joint venture with the Government or for Ethiopian nationals in bullet numbers 1, 2 and 3 above.
+- Please note that we mentioned above areas those exclusively reserved under the Proclamation and Regulation for the Government or joint venture with the Government or for Ethiopian nationals.

 - Any foreign investor, to be allowed to invest according to the Proclamation, is required to allocate a minimum capital of 200, 000 US dollars for a single investment project.